henare/salsa-australian-politicians/readme.md

 These settings include your Salsa access details and an [OpenAustralia] API key, which is used to get the details of current Federal MPs.

+There is also a setting to specify the custom field you use for your supporter's state.
+This is because many Australian Salsa customers are forced to create a custom field as Salsa does not support states outside of the US.

+If you don't want to record the state of people taking action just leave this out and it will be ignored.
+The values of your custom field must match three letter state codes or the state will not be recorded (i.e.
+ACT, NSW, etc.).

 Running a campaign
 ------------------